Homeowners Association of La Casa, Inc.

 - The homeowner is responsible for maintaining the exterior of the home including roofs, and the home must be kept in good repair.
-For seasonal residents, caretaker names must be provided to the front office for emergency purposes.
+For any resident leaving for thirty (30) days or longer, an Away/ Here form must be filled out with caretaker’s name and be provided to the front office for emergency purposes.

-- Additions or extensions may not exceed the squared off footprint of the existing home and driveway dimensions without permission of the Board.
-The Park Manager has the authority to approve the widening of driveways up to twenty (20) feet and any such widening must adhere to the set back requirements.
+- The Park Manager has the authority to approve the widening of driveways not to exceed twenty (20) feet and any such widening must adhere to the setback requirements.

-- All homes must be a minimum width of 24 feet and maintain a distance of not less than seven feet from the Boundary of the lot.
+- All homes must be a minimum width of twenty-four (24) feet and maintain a distance of not less than seven feet from the boundary of the lot.

-- Fences are not permitted outside of the footprint squared of the home If one has questions in regard to this rule, contact the Park Manager.
+- Fences are not permitted outside of the footprint squared of the home.

 - Energy-saving devices are permitted with prior written approval from Management and compliance with state, county and local codes.